boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | main | 3,634 |
 | config | 2,863 |

 Note that due to memory constraints I had to make this process slightly lossy.
-Every 100 or so projects checked if a filename had < 10 counts it was dropped from the list.
-It shouldn't happen that often but its possible the counts may be out by some amount of they were very spare names at the start of the process before becoming common.
+Every 100 projects checked I would check the map and if an identified filename had < 10 counts it was dropped from the list.
+It could come back for the next run and if there was > 10 at this point it would remain.
+It shouldn't happen that often but it is possible the counts may be out by some amount if some common name appeared sparsely in the first batch of repositories before becoming common.
+In short they are not absolute numbers but should be close enough.

 ### Whats the average size of those index pages?

-We know that the most common filenames, but what about knowing
+We know that the most common filenames, but what about knowing whats the average size of them?
+Annoyingly this meant running the above first and then taking the output and reprocessing.

 ### How many repositories appear to be missing a license?

 This is an interesting one.
 Which repositories have an explicit license file somewhere?
-Not that the lack of a license file does not mean that the project has none, it might exist within the README for example.
+Not that the lack of a license file does not mean that the project has none, it might exist within the README for example or be indicated through SPDX comment tags.

 | has license | count |
 | ----------- | ----- |